opiter09/Fossil-Fighters-Champions-Randomizer/README.md

   entirely untouched.
 Note that each vivosaur is randomized separately, not shuffled around as with the fossils

-If you would like to see the table of new spawns, see the "newDigsiteSpawns.txt" the randomizer generates.
+Finally, if you would like to see the table of new spawns, see the "newDigsiteSpawns.txt" the randomizer generates.
 Unlike FF1, we don't have map names associated to everything, so you'll have to look at the shapes of the zone maps in "FFC-E-Maps-Color.zip" to figure out which area is which.